 Prum, Richard.
 The Evolution of Beauty.
 Doubleday, New York.
 2017.
 NF;5/17.

 In my book Forbidden Food I described a university lecture in evolution I attended in about 1970.
 I stumbled from the portable classroom dazzled with the realization that ideas and attitudes can evolve through changes in the design of the brain, similarly to antlers and the spots on a leopard.
-I also understood that once a characteristic of a male or female (let’s use the example my lecturer did: a large female pelvis) that makes for successful reproduction gets into a population, a desire to mate with individuals with that characteristic will develop in the opposite sex because it is adaptational, and then the big pelvis or other characteristic itself in adaptational response may be exaggerated in the individuals of the gender with the original characteristic.
+I also understood that once a characteristic of a male or female (let’s use the example my lecturer did: a large female pelvis that enables a safe survivable birth) that makes for successful reproduction gets into a population, a desire to mate with individuals with that characteristic will develop in the opposite sex because it is adaptational, and then the big pelvis or other characteristic itself in adaptational response may be exaggerated in the individuals of the gender with the original characteristic.
 Girls develop backsides that look big.
 Beauty in other words, at least in the eyes of the local boys.

 A reproductively advantageous characteristic becomes “beautiful” to the opposite sex, and the original (other) sex then makes itself more beautiful over generations to capture more partners.
 This is “sexual selection”, and Dr. Richard Prum, an expert in birds and evolution, wants us to understand that it is a separate mechanism of evolution from Darwin’s adaptational ”survival of the fittest”.

 Darwin you see wrote a second book after his more famous Origin of the Species, called The Descent of Man, and in that second book he described this sexual selection.
 Prum takes on the recent common wisdom in evolution academia and argues that sexual selection is a very much bigger deal than most people including experts recognize and that we should pay more attention to it.
-Dr. Prum has another agenda too.
-Sexual selection in birds helps us to understand how important women, and women’s choices, are in the human world, he makes clear and then repeats throughout the book.
+He has another agenda too.
+Sexual selection in birds helps us to understand how important females, and female choices, are in the human world, he makes clear and then repeats throughout the book.
 Just so we understand, this academic author came to love birds as a child, and his excitement about them ignites his ornithologic enthusiasm but also informs his vision of what we humans can learn from birds.
 That’s a lot of the inspiration for the book, but it’s also part of the book’s problem.

 All through this fascinating book there is a dramatization of after all passive (even where sexually selective) evolution as a battle between the sexes.
 What would drive this battle, or balance, isn’t clear to me and the metaphor may be a bit misleading.
 Most male birds, for example, have no penis.
 There will certainly be evolutionary reasons for this and they may be sexually selective.
 But the metaphoric implication for humans isn’t direct or one-to-one in any reasonable way, except in Dr. Prum’s imagination and possible mixed commercial motivation.
 He’s an author and we all want to be successful.
 And championing popular causes like modern feminism helps sell books and win prizes.